-Data Utility For the data utility analysis of the organizational perspec-6.3.2tive, we utilize the earth mover's distance, similar to the data utility analysis of the control-flow perspective.
-Here, the perspective is resource, i.e., $ps = \mathcal{R}$.
-Figure 10 shows the results for the data utility analysis for BPIC-2012-APP considering different types of background knowledge using TLKC-EXT as the privacy preservation technique.
+For the data utility analysis of the organizational perspective, we utilize the earth mover's distance, similar to the data utility analysis of the control-flow perspective.
+Here, the perspective is resource, i.e., ps = R. Fig. 10 shows the results for the data utility analysis for BPIC-2012-APP considering different types of background knowledge using TLKC-EXT as the privacy preservation technique.
 As can be seen, the data utility reservation is above 0.5 even for the strong types of background knowledge.

-Time Perspective 6.4
+6.4.
+Time perspective

 We evaluate the effect on performance analyses by analyzing the bottlenecks w.r.t. the mean duration of cases between activities.
 Since the privacy preservation techniques may remove some activities, we cannot compare the bottlenecks in the original process model with the bottlenecks in a process model discovered from a privacy-aware event log.
 Therefore, we first project the original event log on the activities existing in the privacy-aware event log.
-Then, we discover a performance-annotated directly follows graph DFG from the projected event log and compare it with the performance-annotated directly follows graph DFG'
+Then, we discover a performance-annotated directly follows graph DFG from the projected event log and compare it with the performance-annotated directly follows graph DFG' from the privacy-aware event log.
+A DFG is a graph where the nodes represent activities and the arcs represent causalities.
+Two activities $a_1$ and $a_2$ are connected by an arrow when $a_1$ is frequently followed by $a_2$ [24].